-John Baptist Prepares the Way
+John Baptist Prepares for the Coming of Christ

 “‘As for me, I baptize you with water for repentance, but He who is coming after me is mightier than I, and I am not fit to remove His sandals; He will baptize you with the Holy Spirit and fire.